DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 ---
 title: "Apply for your visa to train to teach in England"
 description: |-
-  Learn more about types of visa and how to apply.
+  Learn more about types of visa non-UK citizens will need to study or work in England, and how to apply.
 related_content:
     Career progression stories: "/blog/tag/career-progression"
     Salaries and benefits of teaching in England : "/salaries-and-benefits"